microsoft/code-with-engineering-playbook/0020-day-two/stand-ups/readme.md

 ### Stand-up Length

-While the length can depend on the team size, if everyone is sticking to one line answers to the 3 key questions, it should fairly easy to complete within 5-10mins.
+While the length can depend on the team size, if everyone is sticking to one line answers to the 3 key questions, it should be fairly easy to conclude within 5-10mins.

 - 1-5 min = Excellent
 - 5-10 min = Great